oracle-livelabs/em-omc/logging-analytics/substitution-function/create-substitution-function/create-substitution-function.md

 ## Introduction

-In this Lab, you will set up and configure a Logging Analytics source and use substitution function as a field enrichment option.
+In this Lab, you will configure a Logging Analytics out of the box source and use substitution function as a field enrichment option.

 Estimated Time: 30 minutes